Belisarius: Tactics

 During his first Persian campaign, Belisarius was on the winning side once, at Dara.
 In his first few battles he did not hold overall command and as he was promoted soon after these defeats, his performance was probably positive.
 At Dara, he won a resounding victory by predicting and influencing enemy movement.
 When the enemy concentrated and broke through, he moved against their rear and defeated them.
 At the next battle, at Callinicum, he probably tried to copy his own success at Dara.
 However, he positioned himself at the low ground and was not able to see it when the enemy concentrated to breakthrough.
 He had created no reserve at all, so he was not able to plug the gap, despite superior numbers.
-Belisarius' failure to position himself properly, make a cohesive plan, take advantage of the terrain, and plug the created gap caused a disastrous defeat.
+Belisarius's failure to position himself properly, make a cohesive plan, take advantage of the terrain, and plug the created gap caused a disastrous defeat.
 Once the Persians had concentrated for a decisive attack, they held numerical superiority at the point of pressure, despite inferior numbers overall.

 In Africa, he walked accidentally into the battle of Ad Decimum.
 His ability to see an opportunity to gain the advantage and to take it contrasts positively with Gelimer's inactivity.
 As such, Hughes judges his generalship during that battle to be superior.

 In Italy, he mostly relied on sieges to defeat the Goths.
 At this he was so efficient that Totila refused to engage in them until Belisarius was unable to take the initiative due to supply shortages.